chazlarson/test-lib-maker/README.md

 Create a Movie library in Plex and point it at that folder.
 You can move it elsewhere if you want; it's less than 150 MB.

-Now proceed with the PMM walkthough.
+Now you have the "small test library" described in the PMM walkthough.